 There is also a "Retail" category, represented by the Drogheria MCD4 model, which is not intended for bars, but designed to meet the needs of roasters and retailers.

-Depending on the model, the performance changes, the design and the size of the grinders change, the technologies adopted and the milling chambers are different.
-The geometry of the mills, in particular, greatly affects productivity.
+Depending on the model, the performance changes, the design and the size of the burrs change, the technologies adopted and the grinding chambers are different.
+The geometry of the burrs, in particular, greatly affects productivity.

 Once the volumes have been determined, it is necessary to analyse the type of coffee to be obtained and, therefore, the degree of grinding necessary.
 In fact, some coffee grinders, like the models from our Olympus, Zenith and Atom Specialty lines, are designed for espresso; others, like the new brand Mignon Filter range, are dedicated to the filter; others guarantee a particulate quality suitable for every kind of preparation (Espresso & Brew), which it is the case for the Atom 60 and the Mignon of the Silent line.